 How does a learner’s permit work?

 Student drivers can earn a driver’s permit once they fulfill their state’s requirements.
-Drivers with a learner’s permit are only allowed to drive with a licensed driver who is 21 or older in the front seat.
-There are strict requirements for moving violations and renewals in each state.
+In most states, drivers with a learner’s permit are only allowed to drive with a licensed driver who is 21 or older in the front seat.
+Typically, there are strict requirements for moving violations and renewals in each state.

 Can you get car insurance with a learner’s permit?